CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Related Work

 \section{Related Work}

-\textbf{Pretrained Foundation Models} (PFMs) have gained significant popularity due to their exceptional zero-shot capability in addressing unseen data distributions and tasks, alongside their remarkable transferability in learned representations.
-PFMs have been extensively explored in Natural Language Processing (NLP), leading to the development of milestone models such as BERT~\cite{devlin2018bert}, BART ~\cite{lewis2019bart}, T5~\cite{raffel2020exploring}, and the GPT series~\cite{radford2018improving,radford2019language,brown2020language,openai2023gpt4}.
-Similarly, exploration of PFMs for visual-language has resulted in models such as CLIP~\cite{radford2021learning}, ALIGN~\cite{jia2021scaling}, Flamingo~\cite{alayrac2022flamingo}, and Blip-2~\cite{li2023blip}.
-Notably, SAM~\cite{kirillov2023segment} was recently introduced as the first foundation model for visual segmentation, pre-trained on over 1.1 billion masks.
-This model allows users to interact by inputting various geometric prompts, demonstrating strong zero-shot capability across conventional image domains.
-Its potential across numerous applications represents a significant paradigm shift in both research and industry fields.

-\textbf{Parameter-Efficient Tuning} for PFMs has become increasingly crucial due to the over-size model parameters and costly one-task-one-model deployment.
+\textbf{Parameter-Efficient Tuning} for foundation models has become increasingly crucial due to the over-size model parameters and costly one-task-one-model deployment.
 One popular approach involves updating only the newly added learnable parameters while keeping the model backbone frozen.
-These lightweight parameters are often introduced in two ways: 1) as prompt tuning~\cite{zhou2022learning, jia2022visual, khattak2023maple} by adding learnable tokens to input tokens at transformer layers, 2) as adapters~\cite{rebuffi2017learning, rebuffi2018efficient, liu2023explicit, gao2023clip,xu2023side} by integrating learnable lightweight sub-networks into each transformer layer.
-However, prior visual studies primarily focus on adapting single backbone modules~\cite{jia2022visual, liu2023explicit,chen2022adaptformer} or dual encoder backbones for vision-language tasks~\cite{khattak2023maple,zhou2022conditional}, which are suboptimal tuning solutions while applying to SAM due to its unique architecture of a heavyweight image encoder and a lightweight mask decoder.
+These lightweight parameters are often introduced in two ways: 1) as prompt tuning~\cite{zhou2022learning, jia2022visual, khattak2023maple,gong2024coda} by adding learnable tokens to input tokens at transformer layers, 2) as adapters~\cite{rebuffi2017learning, rebuffi2018efficient, liu2023explicit, gao2023clip,xu2023side} by integrating learnable lightweight sub-networks into transformer layers.
+However, prior visual studies primarily focus on adapting single backbone modules~\cite{jia2022visual,liu2023explicit,chen2022adaptformer} or dual encoder backbones for vision-language tasks~\cite{khattak2023maple,zhou2022conditional}, which are suboptimal tuning solutions while applying to SAM due to its particular architecture of a heavyweight image encoder and a lightweight mask decoder.
 In contrast, we explore a novel conditional joint tuning strategy tailored to SAM, which facilitates its adaptation even with limited downstream data.